towersvault/shinpokered/README.md

 **Not yet in patch**
 - Added max revives to post-game shop on celadon mart 3f
 - Corrected and clarified the quiz text in the cinnabar gym
+- Relocated one of the rocket grunts in celadon city, and he now sells bulk coins in the post-game

 #Bugfixes